tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 title: My attempt on ARC-AGI-2
 ---

-Here I share the motivations and lessons behind by attempt at [ARC-AGI-2](https://arcprize.org/arc-agi/2/)
+Here I share the motivations and lessons behind my attempt at [ARC-AGI-2](https://arcprize.org/arc-agi/2/)

 To be upfront, my accuracy score on the evaluation set is [zero](https://www.kaggle.com/code/huikang/arc-agi-2-code-approach/).
 I also do not claim to have improved performance even on the data I have trained on.